documentationfor yFiles for HTML 3.0.0.1

 Snapping a node onto a grid point

 yFiles for HTML also supports a grid, which enables snapping items to points at regular intervals.
-Grid snapping not only works for moving or resizing nodes, but also for creating edges and adding and moving bends.
+Grid snapping works for moving or resizing nodes, creating edges, and adding and moving bends.

-Grid snapping has to be enabled explicitly by creating a suitable GridInfo object and activating grid snapping for various items on the GraphSnapContext:
+Grid snapping must be explicitly enabled by creating a suitable GridInfo object and activating grid snapping for various items on the GraphSnapContext:

 const gridInfo = new GridInfo()